 Liberty will grow in most climates - it is probably better in cooler regions, but performs well in warmer climates including southern California .
 It is generally a fool-proof and reliable apple.

-There is some evidence that Liberty is a triploid variety - with 3 sets of chromosomes instead of the more usual 2 sets (diploid).
+There is some evidence that Liberty might be a triploid variety - with 3 sets of chromosomes instead of the more usual 2 sets (diploid).
 Triploid varieties often have good disease resistance, but Liberty does not have some of the other physical characteristics associated with triploid varieties, such as very large size and vigour.
 There is also some evidence that Liberty might have a degree of self-fertility, and again this is sometimes seen in other triploid varieties.
-Overall we think it is best to assume Liberty will not pollinate other apple varieties and is not self-fertile, but other compatible apple and crab-apple varieties will readily pollinate Liberty.
+However there is also contradictory evidence that Liberty is a good pollinator of other apples.
+Most other compatible apple and crab-apple varieties will readily pollinate Liberty.